 Participants are vested immediately in their contributions plus actual earnings thereon.
 All participants are vested in the employer's contribution after completing six consecutive months of service.
-For 2016, there were no forfeitures reducing employer contributions.
-Unallocated forfeiture balances as of December 31, 2016 and 2015 were \$3 and \$11, respectively.
+For 2017, there were no forfeitures reducing employer contributions.
+Unallocated forfeiture balances as of December 31, 2017 and 2016 were each \$3.